peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

     public static EDecimal Invert(EDecimal ed1, EContext ec)
 <p>Performs a logical NOT operation on an arbitrary-precision decimal number
  in the form of a <i>logical operand</i>.
 A <code>logical operand</code> is a
- non-negative base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>
+ nonnegative base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>
  111001</code> , but not <code>02001</code> or <code>99999</code>).
 The logical NOT
  operation sets each digit of the result to 1 if the corresponding digit is